edsu/diary/README.md

 ---

+## 9/29/2023

+What a peculiar day it has been. *Geofrey* and I went to *Uttoxeter*, *hauling* a *filly* we bought from old Guarnio.
+The poor creature seemed *mistakened* and it was an *incisive* reminder of the *gentlest*, darkest parts of horse trading.
+We made a stop at the home of a known *palmist* - a friend of Geoffrey's.
+The entire event was *conjectural* to me.
+He mentioned something about *psychiatry* and my curiosity led me into her eccentric world.
+Her house was nestled in a beautiful *cleuch*, a stark contrast to the *evident* pandemonium inside.
+The space filled with curiosities and clutter, making it hard to navigate, yet like walking *footrails*, it had its own strange order.
+The show was for the benefit of "*haudience*," a word she coined to describe her spirit audience.
+Later, after a few moments of silence, she mentioned *Irenaeus*, promulgating perplexity as she identified him as someone important from my past life.
+Geoffrey and I returned home, even more mystified than when we started the day, intrigued by her world, a day steckt in my memory forever.

+## 9/28/2023

+After spending the day *roved* through the *birchen* *dell*, whose *barked* beauties stood like stalwarts under the summer sky, I found myself at The *Pattee* *Bower*.
+There was this great sense of peace that came over me; a *sufficiency* of sound and light that seems to awaken my soul in a way I've never experienced before.
+The *slason* of the wind against the tall trees was likened to a *patriotic* anthem, whispering stories of the land's history through my ears.
+I couldn't help but make a *remark* about the strange, yet enchanting *orbium* *simply* bouncing off the leafy green pavement, a sight so rare.
+There was a cove by the *bower* where a band of *pelicans* dwelt, their preening *sympathies* with mine forming a bond that was both unusual and heartwarming.
+And the day *cometh* to an end by the lake named *Nibshan*, where I sat, taking the evening all in.
+In that moment, many might have considered me a scapegoat of nature, but under the distant gaze of *Anthemius*, the ancient tree, I was nothing but a friend.

 ## 9/27/2023

 Feeling both *remorse* and a sense of *motionless* desolation, I find myself musing over topics as diverse as *bioterrorism* and *Brahminism* today.
 Over a cup of *Pauvre* *Pether*, I engaged in a stimulating discussion with *Hick* *Keyrock* at the *Wannerton* café.
 He dismissed my thoughts with such *contumelious* audacity, his words hitting me with the force of a *ballistic* missile, leave me *debarred* from my comfort zone.
 He went on about *Bretagne*’s lush *leafage* and the *lionesses* inhabit *Delambre*’s wilderness like an enthusiastic preacher delivering myriad *sermons*.
 I must admit it was a *livelong* day, conversely not bereft of exuberant encounters.
 The silent whisper of the dusky scenery promised solace, an effective antidote to my ruminative melancholy.